Talkala logo

 Prepaid rate, shown before the call connects.
 No hidden fees.

-How to call New Zealand from your browser (it's three steps)
+How to call New Zealand online in three steps

 Step 1